microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/multivaluelegacyextendedproperty_post_multivalueextendedproperties.md

-# Create single-value extended property
+# Create multi-value extended property

-Create one or more single-value extended properties in a new or existing instance of a resource.
+Create one or more multi-value extended properties in a new or existing instance of a resource.

 The following user resources are supported: